Segilmez06/vscode-breeze-window-controls/README.md

 A simple CSS sheet won't justify the time required to spend for a dedicated extension that needs to handle all of those itself.
 If this repo gets attention, I may consider it.

+## Contributing

+This style is currently only tested on my system, so any patches that improve universality are greatly appreciated.
+I am open to PRs!

+The sizing of the icons is currently made for the "large titlebar icons" window decoration setting.
+I am open to ideas for other sizes or even automating this in the code with variables.

+If you like this project, please show your support by starring the repo.

 ## Credits

 Created and maintained by [@Segilmez06](https://github.com/Segilmez06).